marcushammar/amateur-radio-minimum-log/README.md

 Amateur Radio Minimum Log
 =========================
 A minimum amateur radio logging application.
-It can export ADIF files that are compatible with for example LoTW, QRZ and eQSL.
+It comes with a set of predefined recommended fields to log, but can be changed to other fields to suit your needs.
+Export of log entries in the ADIF format is possible and these exports are compatible with for example LoTW, QRZ and eQSL.

 Installation
 ------------